 - A failure to deliver agreed upon goods or services.

 - Not paying on time, or in full, for services rendered.

 - Only completing a portion of the job for which you were hired.

 - Doing an inferior job than what was expected or agreed upon.

 It is worth noting that when taking legal action, any judgments that are handed down are not meant to penalize the breaching party as much as they are meant to provide compensation to the non-breaching party for monies or income lost; essentially, it is meant to serve as a means of making the non-breaching party whole again.

 If you need help with a fundamental breach of contract, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.